Cooking My Dreams

 2 bowls of pumpkin sausage soup on a napkin

 This pumpkin sausage soup it's perfect for my taste.
-It has a creamy flavorful broth and it's full of chunky ingredients that complement each other perfectly.
+It has a creamy flavorful broth and it's full of chunky pieces of sweet pumpkin and savory sausage that complement each other perfectly.
 I'm certainly going to make this soup more often, at least until I can find pumpkins at the market!

 If you like fall recipes, you should also try these Wild Mushroom Pappardelle, this Sweet Potato Soup, or this Pumpkin Risotto with Gorgonzola.